aaqibhakeem/AirportNetworkManagementSystem/README.md

 pip install -r requirements.txt
 ```

-4. Initialize your MySQL instance.
+4. Initialize your MySQL instance and create a new database `CREATE DATABASE <database_name>`.
+Setup tables in the database afterward.

 ```
 cd setup